weztcy/CPP/README.md

 # C++ Collection

-This repository contains a collection of source code and programming exercises written in **C++**.
+This repository contains a collection of source code and C++ implementations covering various programming concepts, algorithms, data structures, and technical experiments.

-It serves as a place to store various C++ implementations, ranging from basic programs, algorithms, and data structures to coding exercises and programming experiments.
+It serves as a centralized repository for maintaining reusable C++ implementations, coding references, and different approaches to solving programming problems.

 ## 🛠️ Requirements

-To run the programs in this repository, you need a C++ compiler such as:
+To compile and run the programs in this repository, a C++ compiler is required, such as:

 * GCC / G++
 * MinGW
 * Clang
 * Microsoft Visual C++

-Make sure your compiler supports at least **C++11** or a newer version.
+A compiler with support for at least **C++11** or a newer standard is recommended.

 ## ▶️ How to Run